 A yearly check-up of all BluePumps provides monitoring and secures the water supply.
 With many BluePumps in a BlueZone, communities profit from the upscaling of this repair service and pay about 50,- US$ per pump per year to "lease" the BluePump.

-A BlueCoin (BC) is in fact a small plastic blue card (Credit card size).
-Each BC has the value of 20 liter of water and has an unique number, so the caretaker knows the numbers of "his" BC cards.
+A BlueCoin (BC) is, in fact, a small plastic blue card (Credit card size).
+Each BC has the value of 20 liters of water and has a unique number, so the caretaker knows the numbers of "his" BC cards.

 The Caretaker (or the Water Committee) sells these cards upfront to the users, e.g. 10 at the same time, (therefore there is a small hole for s string to hold them together) with or without a bonus.
-One BlueCoin has a value of 20 liter of water; we recommend a selling price for this of about US$ 0,01, (about 5,0 FCFA) more is definitly not needed.
+One BlueCoin has a value of 20 liters of water; we recommend a selling price for this of about US$ 0,01, (about 5,0 FCFA) more is definitely not needed.

 Because official coins with a value of 5,0 FCFA are hard to find in the bush, the BlueCoin system comes in very handy: For instance, 10 BlueCoin cards may sell for US$ 0,10 or equivalent in local currency, e.g. around 50 FCFA.
 Based on an average of 150 buckets per day, this gives a revenue of 150 x 0,01 = US 1,50 (about 800 FCFA) per day, or about US$ 45,- (25.000 FCFA) per month.

-In practise this will be less, around US$ 30,- (about 17.000 FCFA) per month over the year, because the demand for water varies during the year; in the rainy season people buy less water.
-However, The remaining US$ 30,- is largely enough to pay for the maintenance of the BluePump.
+In practice this will be less, around US$ 30,- (about 17.000 FCFA) per month over the year because the demand for water varies during the year; in the rainy season, people buy less water.
+However, The remaining US$ 30,- is large enough to pay for the maintenance of the BluePump.

 When people pay for the water with the BlueCoin card, the caretaker receives these cards back in return for 20 liters of water, and the cards can be sold again.
 This is a simple and fool-proof system to regulate and monitor the selling of water at the pump.